bmink/sls/README.md

 Spotify for discovery, playback and library management itself.
 Similarly, I use the Discogs app to manage my vinyl collection.
 But now, whenever deciding what to listen to next, instead of being forced to use the various apps' subpar browsing models, I start with SLS.
-Invariably within a few seconds, I will see something that fits my mood or that I haven't heard in a long time and then can click through to the album in the Spotify app (or go play the record).
+Once I decide to play something, I click through to the album in the Spotify app (or go play the record).

 SLS runs on one of my Raspi servers.
 The library refresh jobs are run every few minutes via a cronjob and the libraries are stored in a Redis database (ie. if